For information about the Waverly Rail Trail, click here.

 Rolling Meadows Park (1322 Robertson Road SW) Features playground equipment and swings, beautiful landscaping, a full court basketball and pickleball court, and an open area in the middle of the park.

 South Riverside Park (319 1st St SW) South of the Fire Station and along the Cedar River for 5 blocks.
-Features an outdoor shelter and the newly renovated Exchange Building, playground equipment, and some undeveloped area to the south.
+Features an outdoor shelter, pavilion, and the newly renovated Exchange Building, playground equipment, and some undeveloped area to the south.
 Fishing is popular along the river in this park.

 Three Rivers Park (1000 Adams Parkway) Features a double boat ramp and a boat dock.
 It is adjacent to the Waverly Utililties Duck Pond area.
 The Duck Pond is popular for hiking and fishing.